 Community health providers launched food insecurity screening and referrals.
 Partners include the Cook County Health and Hospitals System and ACCESS Community Health Network.

-The Food Depository distributed more than 70 million pounds of food in FY16, including 24 million pounds of produce.
+The Food Depository distributed nearly 72 million pounds of food in FY17, including 26 million pounds of produce.
 The network of 700 pantries, soup kitchens, shelters and programs in Cook County continues to deliver this food where it is needed most.